 As the few cases above show, a stupid row or lack of correct information can lead to life-threatening mob attacks on individuals.
 An argument on social media can escalate to false accusations and a hate campaign.
 Doxxing adds teeth to these disputes, leading to psychological destruction or even physical attacks.
 Doxxing takes cyberbullying to the next level.

-Without the research into personal information that doxxing involves, online disputes could be left online.
-Take care of what you will do online and remember that once it’s out in the internet, there is no way if removing it (I mean there is but it’s extremely difficult).
+Without the research into Doxxing's personal information, online disputes could be left online.
+Take care of what you will do online, and remember that there is no way to remove it once it's out on the internet.

 Do you value your privacy online?